alx-tools/Hack-The-Virtual-Memory/04. The Stack, registers and assembly code/README.md

 holberton$ objdump -d -j .text -M intel
 ```

-The assembly code produced for main starts like this:
+The assembly code produced for our `main` function is the following:

 ```asm
 000000000040052d <main>: